mmesiti/sudoku/README.md

 i.e. when there is only one possiblity for a number in a certain position all the consequences of that piece of knowledge are applied and the "search space" is pruned accordingly.
-This is not enough to solve all Puzzles (see, e.g., `example_tables/hard.txt').
+This is not enough to solve all puzzles (see, e.g., `example_tables/hard.txt').

 ### Algorithm 2